ProgramIsFun/ue5-force-graphhhhhhhhh/README.md

 ## To do list

-- [] The rendering part is very laggy when the number of nodes reach 100.
+### The rendering part is very laggy when the number of nodes reach 100.
+Speed up the rendering part and make it less laggy.

+Possible solution

-  - Need to time the exact time you should buy each function in order to find the bottleneck.
+Need to time the exact time you should buy each function in order to find the bottleneck.

-- [] Adding functions such as import graph or export graph in a Json format.
+### Adding functions such as import graph or export graph in a Json format.

 ## A shot introduction to unreal engine 5